Naibaowjk/Snell-s-law/README.md

 in the test file we do some test to make sure the Algorithm works right, in fact, this test file building after the run file.

-test1 is for speicial case that don't hit. test2 is for vertically hits test3 is for total internal reflection TIR test4 is for a normal case,
+test1 is for speicial case that don't hit.

+test2 is for vertically hits.

+test3 is for total internal reflection TIR.

+test4 is for a normal case,

 by this 4 tests we can almost make sure that the algorithm are works good, and for more complicated case we can use